 Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule To recommend to Academic Board formal endorsement of any decisions by the Executive Committee at the next Academic Board meeting.
 Learning and Teaching Committee Academic Director Curtin College The Learning and Teaching Committee is a subcommittee of the Curtin College Academic Board, providing vision, leadership, and quality assurance in relation to learning and teaching.
-The key areas of responsibility of the Learning and Teaching Committee are to: • Execute duties as delegated by the Curtin College Academic Board. • As delegated by the Curtin College Academic Board all decisions regarding new, amended, or discontinued programs and units must pass through this committee prior to final endorsement/approval by Academic Board • Oversee the implementation of the Curtin College Learning and Teaching Plan and any connected operational plans. • Monitor the quality of learning and teaching of Curtin College programs, including execution and oversight of the Student Evaluation of Teaching and Units • Develop, support and evaluate initiatives relating to major improvements in learning and teaching. • Oversee professional development activities for academic staff (including casual staff) in order to promote learning and teaching of the highest quality. • Initiate, review and monitor compliance with relevant legislation, policies and procedures and oversee their implementation. • Promote and uphold policies and best practice in relation to Academic Integrity • Receive, consider and respond to reports from any subcommittees in relation to quality improvements in teaching.
+The key areas of responsibility of the Learning and Teaching Committee are to: Execute duties as delegated by the Curtin College Academic Board.
+As delegated by the Curtin College Academic Board all decisions regarding new, amended, or discontinued programs and units must pass through this committee prior to final endorsement/approval by Academic Board.
+Oversee the implementation of the Curtin College Learning and Teaching Plan and any connected operational plans.
+Monitor the quality of learning and teaching of Curtin College programs, including execution and oversight of the Student Evaluation of Teaching and Units.
+Develop, support and evaluate initiatives relating to major improvements in learning and teaching.
+Oversee professional development activities for academic staff (including casual staff) in order to promote learning and teaching of the highest quality.
+Initiate, review and monitor compliance with relevant legislation, policies and procedures and oversee their implementation.
+Promote and uphold policies and best practice in relation to Academic Integrity.
+Receive, consider and respond to reports from any subcommittees in relation to quality improvements in teaching.
 Three to six times per year.
 Usually Week 4 and/or Week 12 of the Curtin College Bentley trimester calendar.

-Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Program Advisory Committee (one for each award program) Academic Director Academic Director Curtin College Academic Director Course Specific Program Manager (attends relevant meeting) Course Specific Discipline Lead (attends relevant meeting) Unit Coordinators (as required) Student & Academic Services Manager Student Representative (by program) CU Membership Faculty Dean of Learning and Teaching First Year Coordinator/Course Coordinators of the relevant course(s).
-Partner Providers Director of Academic Services, Curtin Singapore (Commerce, Arts & Creative Industries and Information Technology only) Executive Officer - Student & Academic Services Officer (or nominee) Ensure that the program structure and unit content/outlines are comparable to programs/units at the same level in similar fields at Australian Institute of Higher Education Providers.
+Board/Committee Chair Membership (part of Terms of Reference) Terms of Reference Meeting Schedule Program Advisory Committee (one for each award program) Academic Director Curtin College Ensure that the program structure and unit content/outlines are comparable to programs/units at the same level in similar fields at Australian Institute of Higher Education Providers.
+Ensure recommendations and/or decisions regarding program changes/new programs are presented to the Learning and Teaching Committee for endorsement/approval by Academic Board.
+Carry out minor reviews of programs on an annual basis.
 Ensure that the program content and unit outlines for the Diploma (Stage Two) units are comparable in requirements to programs at Curtin University.
-Carry out minor reviews of programs on an annual basis.
-Ensure recommendations and/or decisions regarding program changes/new programs are presented to the Learning and Teaching Committee for endorsement/approval by Academic Board Ensure graduate capabilities are as outlined in the Learning and Teaching Plan.
-Ensure learning and teaching objectives are reflected in each program as outlined in the Teaching & Learning Plan Update members on key academic policies that have been amended and approved by the College's Academic Board.
+Ensure graduate capabilities are as outlined in the Learning and Teaching Plan.
+Ensure learning and teaching objectives are reflected in each program as outlined in the Teaching & Learning Plan.
+Update members on key academic policies that have been amended and approved by the College's Academic Board.
 Review student feedback and associated analysis.
 Endorse benchmarking and KPIs to assure academic performance and standards are comparable with Curtin University and other similar Institute of Higher Education providers.
 Review reports from Curtin College unit moderators for onshore and partner programs (if applicable) regarding moderation issues and advise accordingly.
 Review issues and pass rates arising from Board of Examiners and make appropriate recommendations.
-Make recommendations regarding continuous improvement measures to the Learning and
+Make recommendations regarding continuous improvement measures to the Learning and Twice per year